Beat the Winter Blues: Effective Tips for a Healthier Mind

 Keep in mind that not enough sleep, or too much, effects your mind, body and mood.
 Little sleep can contribute to low serotonin levels which is another stepping stone in aiding to depression.

-Following the above advice, along with the BBLC as a foundation is going to aid it beating those “normal” winter blues.
-(And if your new to the game, welcome.
+Following the above advice is essential.
+Using the BBLC as a foundation also helps in beating those “normal” winter blues.
+(And if you’re new to the game, welcome.
 I hope with plenty of information you will never have to suffer during the winter months again.
 I do advise speaking with a professional before major changes to diet and/or physical activity)

 The other night I was reading my son a book about a Turtle that was deeply sad of winter.
-He explained to his good friend Rabbit that he couldn’t do his favorite things like picnics, rolling down hills or swimming in the pond; But his good friend countered everything to the optimistic side with ice skating, sledding, hot chocolate and soup.
+He explained to his good friend Rabbit that he couldn’t do his favorite things.
+These include picnics, rolling down hills, or swimming in the pond.
+However, Rabbit countered with optimism.
+He mentioned ice skating, sledding, hot chocolate, and soup.
 This children’s book is an insightful reminder for us adults that deal with Winter Blues.
 It’s looking on the positive side and making the best of winter until the hot summer months return.

 Cheers friends!